bkuberek/sptf_test/README.md

 2. Used [Doctrine 2 DBAL](http://www.doctrine-project.org/projects/dbal) and [Doctrine 2 ORM](http://www.doctrine-project.org/projects/orm) to query the database.
 3. Results are ordered by `rating asc` and `votes asc` in order to display "ranking".
 4. Used Memcache to cache query results.
 Results are cache until 1AM of next day.
 The cache does not need to be updated more than once a day. (see Afterthoughts section for additional notes)

+I left the debug toolbar visible at the bottom of the page on purpose.
+You can look at the bottom right for a DB icon.
+Next to it there is a number of queries for the current page.

 The result is available at: